 Employees may be assigned outside their experience or training but the evaluation of their performance in the new position shall clearly so indicate.

-If the employee is involuntarily transferred to a classification position of lower pay, he/she shall be placed on the step closest to but not less than the rate of pay the employee was receiving at the time of transfer.
-If the employee's salary exceeds the salary of the new classification, he/she will be grandfathered at his/her current salary.
+If the employee is involuntarily transferred to a classification position of lower pay, they shall be placed on the step closest to but not less than the rate of pay the employee was receiving at the time of transfer.
+If the employee's salary exceeds the salary of the new classification, they will be grandfathered at their current salary.

 Assignment of Additional Hours